MeSoftHorny/WTRTI/docs/docs/features.md

 ## Profiles
 Profiles are located in the **Profiles** folder.
 A profile may contain: **Groups, Colors, Indicators and VR options** *(optional)*.
-All other settings are stored in the main config file (WTRTI.cfg).
 If you have downloaded a profile (.cfg file), place it in this folder and restart the application.
 You can then select it from the combo box below.
 ![#](images/wtrti_profile_selecting.png)